microsoft/TypeScript-Handbook/pages/Type Checking JavaScript Files.md

 If properties are never set in the class body, they are considered unknown.
 If your class has properties that are only read from, add and then annotate a declaration in the constructor with JSDoc to specify the type.
-You don't even have to give a value if it will be initialised later:
+You don't even have to give a value if it will be initialized later:

 ```js
 class C {